BakaSea/Surface-Fitting/README.md

 Each line of `param.txt` consists of the left bottom corner point and the right top corner point of a voxel, the parameters of the ellipsoid function.

-Then use `display.py` to show ellipsoids.
+You can use `display.py` to show ellipsoids or view them in the program.